 1. "The Silence of the Lambs"(1991)

-This seminal serial killer thriller gave us TWO of the most iconic movie monsters in history and became one of only a few films ever to sweep the Academy Awards.
-Not bad for a movie that Gene Hackman and Michelle Pfeiffer both turned down.
-As great as they are, it's hard to imagine the same chemistry and tense exchanges coming from any two actors other than Anthony Hopkins and Jodie Foster.
-The 52 year old, not-yet super-famous Welshman is positively chilling as the brilliant imprisoned madman that forces Foster's young FBI agent to confront all her demons during her search for the gruesome Buffalo Bill(Ted Levine).
-Hopkins only needed twenty minutes to make Lecter a legend, and Jodie displays vulnerability and strength as Clarice Starling.
-Director Jonathan Demme stunned audiences with a depiction of real horror after a decade of interminable slasher flicks.
+This seminal serial killer thriller gave us TWO iconic movie monsters, and became one of only three films in history to win the "Big Five" Academy Awards.
+Technically a sequel to 1986's financial flop "Manhunter", Gene Hackman and Michelle Pfeiffer famously turned it down.
+I'd like to thank them.
+The movie gods were smiling when Jodie Foster and Anthony Hopkins met at in dungeon-like Baltimore Mental Hospital.
+They were BOTH GREAT.
+The 52 year old, not-yet super-famous Welshman, only needed twenty minutes to make Hannibal Lecter a legend, and is absolutely chilling as the brilliant imprisoned madman.
+Foster displays vulnerability and strength as FBI trainee Clarice Starling during her search for the gruesome Buffalo Bill(Ted Levine).
+Director Jonathan Demme took the novel/script of Thomas Harris and Ted Tally and stunned audiences with a depiction of real-world horror after a decade of interminable slasher flicks.
 This film is wholly deserving of it's status as a modern masterpiece.

 2. "Terminator 2: Judgment Day"(1991)

-The biggest moneymaker of the year and the greatest sequel of all time(yeah, I said it) is a rip-roaring juggernaut that upped the ante and surpassed the original in nearly every respect.
-This was the next evolution of the summer blockbuster after 1989's "Batman" with James Cameron's genius on full display and groundbreaking CGI techniques forcing every other filmmaker to play catch-up( and he did it again 18 years later with "Avatar").
-Is there a cooler sight in movies than a shotgun-wielding, leather-clad Arnie careening around on that Harley?
+The biggest moneymaker of the year and the greatest sequel of all time(yeah, I said it) is an immense achievement in sci-fi action cinema that surpassed the 1984 original in nearly every respect.
+The genius of writer-director James Cameron is on full display in the groundbreaking CGI techniques and $100 million budget that would soon force every other filmmaker in the genre to either evolve or get left behind.
+Sorry, but there's simply no one like the creator of "Avatar" and "Titanic".
+Is there a cooler sight in movies than a shotgun-wielding, leather-clad Arnie tearing through L.A. on a Harley?
 How about that mini-gun he uses on those cops gathered outside the Cyberdyne building?
-Robert Patrick's steely-eyed, unstoppable T-1000 is another awesome creation, and I haven't even mentioned the ripped and ready Linda Hamilton turning Sarah Connor into a badass icon in her own right.
-To many fans, the "Terminator" saga stopped right here.
+Robert Patrick's steely-eyed, unstoppable T-1000 is another awesome invention, and I haven't even mentioned Guns N' Roses and a ripped Linda Hamilton turning Sarah Connor into a badass icon in her own right.
+To many fans, there are only two REAL "Terminator" movies They're not wrong.

 3."JFK"(1991)